 Opened in 1897 - some 13 years after the club’s foundation – the stadium has gone through various guises to reach its current state; its final renovations were completed in 2001 when Prince Charles did as his grandfather King George had done over three-quarters of a century earlier and opened the newly-built Trinity Road stand.
 Those renovations mean that today, a maximum of 42,682 fans can watch Steve Bruce’s men, a number that is dwarfed by the stadium’s record attendance from March 1946, when 76,588 spectators piled in to see Villa’s FA Cup sixth round tie against Derby County.

-Away fans are housed on one side of the Doug Ellis Stand, which runs parallel to the pitch and can hold 2,972; Brentford have received an initial allocation of 1,440 tickets as they head north searching to build on the two clubs’ 1-1 draw in September 2016.
+Away fans are housed on one side of the Doug Ellis Stand, which runs parallel to the pitch and can hold 2,972; Brentford have received an initial allocation of 1,350 tickets as they head north searching to build on successive draws at Villa Park.